 - (ii) Perform background checks on the consumer and each loan party for the purposes of identifying and verifying consumers in accordance with the requirements of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (AML /CTF Act).
-These requirements may be satisfied: - (A) using the Equifax ID Matrix services and flagging at the lodgement of application any exceptions that may arise; and - (B) completing an approved Customer Identification and Verification form. - (iii) Obtain credit reports on all parties to the loan application together with associated companies; proprietorships; possible matches and cross-linked files. - (iv) Document all verification done including details on who conducted such verifications and the date that it was completed. - (v) Obtain valuations of the security properties via the funder approved valuation methods and accredited valuer panels. - (vi) If Lender's Mortgage Insurance is required, prepare and submit Lender's Mortgage Insurance application for approval (subject to prior approval from the LMI provider and the funder). - (vii) Ensure that all loan applications comply with this Lending Policy and any other guidelines and policies, unless submitting the loan applicable with identified exceptions for special consideration by the funder. - (viii) Ensure that all loan applications comply with all applicable laws, including (without limitation) consumer credit laws. - (ix) Ensure that each loan application has a legitimate legal purpose, both within the word and the spirit of the law. - (x) Originator / Mortgage Manager Credit Staff are expected to assess all loan applications in a prudent manner and ensure that the loan is not unsuitable for the consumer and that the: - (A) the loan contract meets the consumer's requirements6 or objectives7; - (B) the consumer will be able to comply with their financial obligations under the product (e.g. they would be able to make repayments as they fall due for the term of the product); - 5 Note 1: There are statutory presumptions that, in specified circumstances, the consumer will only be able to meet their payment obligations with substantial hardship.
-These presumptions apply: - a) for all credit contracts where the consumer could only comply with their financial obligations by selling their principal place of residence; or - b) for small amount credit contracts where the consumer is currently in default under an existing small amount credit contract or has been a debtor under two or more small amount credit contracts in the 90-day period before the assessment. - 6 The consumer's requirements relate to the features of the credit product or credit limit increase that the consumer needs or that is preferred by the consumer.
+These requirements may be satisfied: - (A) using the Equifax ID Matrix services and flagging at the lodgement of application any exceptions that may arise; and - (B) completing an approved Customer Identification and Verification form. - (iii) Obtain credit reports on all parties to the loan application together with associated companies; proprietorships; possible matches and cross-linked files. - (iv) Document all verification done including details on who conducted such verifications and the date that it was completed. - (v) Obtain valuations of the security properties via the funder approved valuation methods and accredited valuer panels. - (vi) If Lender's Mortgage Insurance is required, prepare and submit Lender's Mortgage Insurance application for approval (subject to prior approval from the LMI provider and the funder). - (vii) Ensure that all loan applications comply with this Lending Policy and any other guidelines and policies, unless submitting the loan applicable with identified exceptions for special consideration by the funder. - (viii) Ensure that all loan applications comply with all applicable laws, including (without limitation) consumer credit laws. - (ix) Ensure that each loan application has a legitimate legal purpose, both within the word and the spirit of the law. - (x) Originator / Mortgage Manager Credit Staff are expected to assess all loan applications in a prudent manner and ensure that the loan is not unsuitable for the consumer and that the: - (A) the loan contract meets the consumer's requirements or objectives; - (B) the consumer will be able to comply with their financial obligations under the product (e.g. they would be able to make repayments as they fall due for the term of the product);

+b) for small amount credit contracts where the consumer is currently in default under an existing small amount credit contract or has been a debtor under two or more small amount credit contracts in the 90-day period before the assessment.

+The consumer's requirements relate to the features of the credit product or credit limit increase that the consumer needs or that is preferred by the consumer.

-7 The consumer's objectives are the end the consumer wants to achieve by obtaining the credit product or credit limit increase
+The consumer's objectives are the end the consumer wants to achieve by obtaining the credit product or credit limit increase a) for all credit contracts where the consumer could only comply with their financial obligations by selling their principal place of residence; or